 Before planning your travel to the Netherlands, you should take the following into consideration:

-As an international student you cannot travel for free in the Netherlands.
-In order to use any type of public transportation, you will need to acquire an OV-chipkaart.
-You can put money on your bank card at special docks located at train- and metro stations.
+You cannot travel for free in the Netherlands as an international student.
+In order to use public transportation, you will need to acquire an OV-chipkaart.
+You can put money on your OV-chipcard at special docks at train- and metro stations.
 Find more information below:

 Do not forget to check in and check out

 It is very important that you do not forget to check both in and out when using your OV-chipkaart.
-This can be done by holding the OV-card against the card reader on platforms for trains and metro.
-When using a bus or a tram you check-in and out on board the vehicle.
-Click here for more information about how to travel with an OV-chipkaart.
+This can be done by holding the OV-card against the card reader on platforms for trains and the metro.
+When using a bus or a tram you can check in and out on board the vehicle.
+Find more information on how to travel with an OV-chipkaart.

 Student discount on travel product

-Do you travel one-way, regularly or do you use public transport on a daily basis?
-A discount depends on when and where you go.
-You can check if you are entitled to use the student travel product.
+Are you planning to use public transport regularly or on a daily basis?
+Then you might want to get a student travel product.
 The student travel product is part of student finance.
 This means that you can only apply for the student travel product if you apply for student finance.
 If you do not want to take out a loan, you can indicate this during your application.
 Whether you are entitled to the student travel product depends on your nationality or place of residence, your age and your education.
 You can find more information about the requirements for international students on the website of DUO.

 The NS

 The NS offers subscriptions which let you pick the discount that suits you best.
-More information about the different train discounts is available on the website of the NS
+More information about the different train discounts is available on NS.nl.

 ISIC

-One option is the International Student Identity Card (ISIC).
-ISIC created the ISIC mobility card; a custom made public transport OV-chipkaart for international students.
+Another option is the International Student Identity Card (ISIC).
+ISIC created the ISIC mobility card; a custom-made public transport OV-chipkaart for international students.
 It is important to know that you cannot add extra discounts on top of the 15%.
-If you for example travel with someone who owns a OV-card and therefore is entitled to share a 40% discount, this discount cannot unfortunately be shared with you.
+If you, for example, travel with someone who owns an OV-card and therefore is entitled to share a 40% discount, this discount cannot unfortunately be shared with you.
 More information about the ISIC card is available on their website.

 Get a bicycle